Graeme and I are leaving Madi for 6 days to go to Hawaii

 Will my baby become attached to the Nanny or her grandparents if I leave for vacation?

 Madi is in the “terrible two’s,” so when she is fussy I always do my best to snuggle and comfort her because I want her to feel loved and supported.
 Madi loves her Gung Gung and Poh Poh, so I feel confident she will feel supported.
-Madi trusts my parents, so therefore she will likely not develop an unhealthy insecure attachment while I am away.
+Madi trusts my parents and therefore will likely not develop an unhealthy insecure attachment while I am away.

 Learn more on topics from Dr. Mom